simonsimon006/kth_a2_continuous_integration/README.md

 ## Statement of Contributions
 ==[TO BE ADDED: statement of contributions]==
+We are proud of this project and what we have accomplished in such a short amount of time.
+The team's creativity has been extremely useful in this project since it facilitated overcoming various predicaments that arised during the imlementation of this CI.
+Even though this project proved to be quite difficult, we are all convinced that it did yield profound knowledge in how CI servers are implemted.

 <a href="https://github.com/simonsimon006">
     <img src="https://avatars.githubusercontent.com/u/1763926?v=4" width="25" height="25" style="vertical-align:middle;margin:0px 10px" alt="Simon Grunwald" align="left"/>